MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 ### Step 7 - Deploying the Windows CE App Container to a device when using an existing FFU

 The CE CABs are deployable packages on IoT Core.
 If there is an existing IoT Core image, these CABs can be deployed to the device using the APPLYUPDATE command.
 First copy the CABs to the device, then stage and commit the CABs with APPLYUPDATE.
 Do note that updating this way respects package versioning, so if updated versions of packages are to be deployed to the device, they must have a greater version number.
 (See the Set-IoTCabVersion command in the IoT ADK environment).
 More information on this can be found in [Create and Install Packages](https://docs.microsoft.com/enus/windows-hardware/manufacture/iot/create-install-package.)

 ### Step 8 - Building a retail image

 Having a properly signed image is an important part of securing and updating a device.
 For Windows 10 IoT Core this appears as the difference between Test signed and Retail signed builds.
 You should never publicly deploy a test signed image.
 Test signed images should only be used for debug purposes and you should correct any errors or configuration changes prior to creating your final retail signed image.

+> [!NOTE]
-> **Note**: In addition to the development and deployment tools installed on your machine you will also need the following to enable retail signing:
+> In addition to the development and deployment tools installed on your machine you will also need the following to enable retail signing:
 > - A retail code-signing certificate
 > - A cross-signing certificate